 You can ensure your progress by following some foolproof tactics.
 The use of relevant helpful tools can also keep you on the right track.

 Divide your goal into smaller, easily achievable tasks.
-Taking it one step at a time makes it way easier.
+Taking it one step at a time makes it much easier.
 However, do not break them down too much.
 For example, for long-term goals, you should go for weekly checkpoints instead of daily ones.

 Also, keep track of your progress.
 This will keep you motivated to work harder.